 The NIC Children's Center is a nationally accredited, dual-function early childhood program that serves as NIC's Child Development Lab School while providing high-quality child care services to NIC's students, faculty and staff.
 Our mission is to provide a high-quality lab setting for NIC's students to obtain the skills necessary for working with young children in a developmentally appropriate manner, while also providing an accessible and affordable student service that enables NIC's students to attend classes and meet their educational goals.
 In addition, our program partners with North Idaho College Head Start and serves a limited number of Head Start families whose parents are NIC students.
 These families receive all Head Start services while at the Children's Center.

-Our services are prioritized for children of NIC students with 3 or more credits.
-Students taking 6 or credits receive a student discount on their child care tuition.
+Our services are prioritized for children of NIC students with 6 or more credits.
+Students taking 12 or more credits receive a student discount on their child care tuition.
 We also serve children of NIC faculty and staff, however slots are very limited due to the prioritization of student's children.
 We offer several different options for enrollment including M-F, M/W/F, and T/Th, with half day options available to students only.
 We are open Monday through Thursday 6:45-5:15 and Friday 6:45-2:45.
 The Center is open fall and spring semesters only and is closed during non-school days (such as winter and spring break).

 The NIC Children's Center is a fully inclusive program that provides children and parents with all abilities an equal opportunity to participate in the Center's program and services.